pivotal/docs-tap/install-components.md

     ```yaml
     db_password: "PASSWORD-0123"
-    app_service_type: "LoadBalancer"
+    app_service_type: "NodePort"
     ```
     Where `PASSWORD-0123` is the same password used between deployments.
 For more information, see [Known Issues - Persistent Volume Retains Data](scst-store/known_issues.md#persistent-volume-retains-data).

-    If your environment does not support `LoadBalancer`, omit the `app_service_type` line so that the default value `NodePort` is used instead.

-   > **Note:**
     By default, a service account with read-write privileges to the metadata store app is installed.
 This service account is a cluster-wide user that uses ClusterRole.

-     To not have `read-write` service account installed by default, set `add_default_rw_service_account` property to `"false"`.
-To create custom service account, see [create service account doc](scst-store/create_service_account_access_token.md).
+If the service account and role are not desired, set the `add_default_rw_service_account` property to `"false"`.
+To create a custom service account, see [create service account](scst-store/create_service_account_access_token.md).

+    The store will automatically create a read-only cluster role, which may be bound to a service account via `ClusterRoleBinding`.
+To create service accounts to bind to this cluster role, see [create service account](scst-store/create_service_account_access_token.md).

-   - The store supports connecting to PostgreSQL Amazon RDS.
+    The store supports connecting to PostgreSQL Amazon RDS.
 Please refer to the [AWS RDS Postgres for Metadata Store docs](scst-store/use_aws_rds.md)

 1. Install the package by running: